Running A Business

 In the same way that your products and services will likely change as your business grows, so will your marketing strategy.
 In fact, as you consider how you promote your business, you might develop a 3-part plan: pre-launch, launch, and post-launch/maturation.

-During the pre-launch process, your main focus may be on name recognition and making customers aware that your business is about to exist.
-(Think about a new building under construction in your town.
-They want you to know what’s being constructed and when it will open.)
+During the pre-launch process, your main focus may be on name recognition and making customers aware that your business exists.

 The goals for your marketing efforts will likely focus on maximizing your reach (getting in front of a large number of people) and connecting with potential customers on social media and via email so you’re top-of-mind when you eventually open.

 Once your business starts growing and your customers fall in love with your products, you can start to expand.
-At this point, you don’t have to do everything yourself—you can delegate to professional marketers, expert accountants, and others who can step in and take work off of your plate.
+At this point, you can begin to delegate more and more across every aspect of your business.

 Neil Patel created a useful guide for determining when your company is ready for a new hire.
 His main indicator: you’ve had to turn down work from customers or can’t fill the existing demand for your products or services.